-Bach: Cello Suits (Tortelier), Brandenburg Concertos (Britten), Mass in B Minor (Richter), St Matthew’s Passion (Richter), Cantatas (Richter), Well-Tempered Clavier (Feinburg)
+Bach: Cello Suits (Fournier), Brandenburg Concertos (Britten), Mass in B Minor (Richter), St Matthew’s Passion (Richter), Cantatas (Richter), Well-Tempered Clavier (Feinburg), Violin Concertos (Oistrach)

 Dvořák: Cello Concerto (Fournier & Szell), 9th Symphony (Szell)

 Schumann: Cello Concerto in A Minor (Rostropovich & Samosud), Piano Concerto in A Minor (Serkin), Three Romances (Kempff)

 Grieg: Peer Gynt (Marriner), Piano Concerto in A Minor (Davis & Kovacevich)